 To contrast that, when we met, Mrs. SSC had a nice nest-egg, no student loans, and enough to put 20% down on our house and still pay off my high interest credit card credit card debt.
 It would take us years to pay off my student loans.
 But they are now non-existent!

 Even with a common goal in mind, with our diverse financial backgrounds, there are constant financial struggles.
 From what I’ve experienced, most couples tend to disagree over money, so we hope with this blog to help at least a few couples see that they are not alone in their arguments.
 Also, we are realizing that young children can throw a wrench into retirement planning.
-We will have spent over $120k on daycare for the two of our kids by the time our youngest reaches first grade next fall.
-That’s almost $2k/month for about 5 years which is a lot of money that could be put towards investing instead of daycare.
+We will have spent over $120k on daycare for the two of our kids by the time our youngest reaches kindergarten this fall.
+That’s roughly $2k/month for about 5 years which is a lot of money that could be put towards investing instead of daycare.
 For perspective, our mortgage is $1900/month.
 We want to give our kids the best life possible, and we struggle with defining what “best life” means… For now we’ve defined it as a life where we have the freedom to be able to be stay at home parent(s) and enjoy the kids as much as possible before they turn into teenagers and eventually leave the house.

 We look forward to sharing our stories with you, and hearing about your stories and struggles!